Lulzx/ideas/README.md

-# Do I look like a man with ideas? :D
+# Do I look like a man with ideas?